Frequently Asked Questions….

 How much are classes?

 Please contact us to enquire about private , semi private classes or studio hire which are available throughout the week and weekend.
+Bookings must be made in advance and will only be available if the studio is available.

 Is there a minimum age limit for Pole and Hoop?